Woodworm Treatment Milton Keynes, Bletchley & Newport Pagnell

 - Exit holes – Holes can be found all year round, but from May to October they will their worse.
 These will be 1-2 mm in diameter.

 - Crumbly damaged edges found on wooden boards and joists.

 - Dust – Woodworm beetles will leave dust when they leave the timber.

 - Woodworm larvae – Also known as wood grub, these are a creamy off white colour, but you are unlikely to see these as they stay hidden, munching away at the wood until they are fully grown.

-Woodworm can cause a serious amount of Structural Damage and could also pose Health Risks.
+Woodworm can cause a severe amount of Structural Damage and could also pose Health Risks.

 Woodworm Control Methods